saqlainAbbas11/Hamara-Bagh/README.md

 scoring engine and the whole front end.
 If you use it, find a bug, or want to help expand the dataset — reach out on LinkedIn.

-## License

-Pick one before your first public commit — MIT is a common, permissive default for a project you want others to freely build on.